JetBrains logo

 Netherlands

-We collaborate with Hieke Keuning on the AI Hints and Cognifire projects, focusing on designing and conducting studies together and co-authoring joint publications.
+We collaborate with Hieke Keuning on the SE Simulation project, focusing on designing and conducting studies together and co-authoring joint publications.
 Our partnership also includes organizing joint events and seminars to exchange ideas for research projects.
 Additionally, Hieke Keuning is the daily supervisor for Anastasiia Birillo's PhD.

 TU Delft